A shared inbox is a great way to have more eyes on your emails and ensure not a single email can slip through the cracks.

 What you may not like: The starter plan comes with only a single mailbox which might not be sufficient for even small to medium-sized businesses.

-Drag is another shared inbox that has been designed specifically for G Suite users.
-With Drag, users can turn their Gmail dashboard into a team workspace to support customers, manage tasks and respond to all sorts of emails.
+Drag is another tool that provides G Suite users with powerful shared inbox management features.
+With Drag, users can turn their Gmail dashboard into a team workspace to support customers, manage tasks, and respond to all sorts of emails.

 - Easy-to-use internal team chat for better collaboration